Is 50 reviews enough? Do you need 500? We break down the data on how many reviews it takes to dominate local search in your industry.

 If the gap between where you are and where you need to be seems daunting, remember: it's a marathon, not a sprint.
 Focus on:

-4. Automating the process so you never miss an ask
+4. Automate the process: So you never miss an ask

 With the right system, you can close the review gap faster than you think.
 Review Monster helps businesses add hundreds of reviews within months—not years.